-The Advancing Good Governance seminar series is jointly organised by the International Federation of Red Cross and Red Crescent Societies, British Red Cross, Oxfam GB, the Skoll Centre for Social Entrepreneurship at Oxford University’s Saïd Business School, the Skoll Foundation and Linklaters.
+The session chairs for this year’s seminar are the International Federation of Red Cross and Red Crescent Societies, British Red Cross, Oxfam GB, the Skoll Centre for Social Entrepreneurship at Oxford University’s Saïd Business School, the Skoll Foundation and Linklaters.

 The seminar series brings together thought leaders from the academic, donor, micro-finance, NGO, social entrepreneurial, government and private sector communities to identify timely issues in the international development and humanitarian sectors, and how good governance may address those issues.
 Each year, we title the Seminar to provoke thought about key challenges.